Media-Bias-Analysis-Group/frontend-challenge/README.md

 We are evaluating project according to the features which specified table at the below.

-First of all, candidates project should have all requirements at base table.
+First of all, a candidates project should have all base requirements:
 <br>